OSCode-Community/OSCodeCommunitySite/.github/issue_template/feature_req.md

 ---
 name: 💡 Feature request
-about: Suggest an enhancement to ODCodeCommunitySite
+about: Suggest an enhancement to OSCodeCommunitySite
 title: ''
 labels:
  - 'kind/enhancement'